pjahelka/trim-proton-shielding/README.txt

 Use calc_transmitted_spectrum for calculating the trasmitted proton spectrum.
 This can take a while.
 You can save the calculated scattering matrix and analysis functions will assume it's been saved under trim_config.SCATTERING_MATRIX_FILE.

+The code includes a SRIM application folder that includes a shortcut to TRIM that will run it minimized which will dramatically enhance simulation speed.